Nexx X.G100

 There’s loads of room in front of my mouth which is not only important for ensuring one’s artisanally twizzled moustache isn't tickled whilst riding but also avoids the aforementioned visit to the dentist.
 The strap is D-ring type and feels premium quality.

-Devon.
+Colour schemes vary.
+I love the Maria Riding collaboration options but I wanted subtle, which is offered by the Devon.
 From the photos this appeared to be all black with a thin gold pinstripe, it is in actual fact ochre.
 I was initially a little miffed as black and gold is my favourite combo but as it turns out the Devon exactly matches the DTRA/House Industries number boards that I was to spend the season sat behind.
 Result.

 I've since tried Anti-Fog and Rain X, a great solution for really damp days.
 When particularly flustered, at a petrol station or trying to find my keys, I've resorted to tugging at the elasticated straps and releasing the popper, allowing the goggles to hang down on the opposite side.
 This can be done whilst riding and clipped back into position without too much bother, once you've got the knack.